 How Much Caffeine Is in Matcha?

-Many women wondering, “can I drink matcha while pregnant?” are concerned about how it compares to coffee.
+Many women wondering, “Can I drink matcha while pregnant?” are concerned about how it compares to coffee.

 A typical serving of matcha (1 gram of powder or about ½ teaspoon) contains around 35–70 mg of caffeine, depending on grade and preparation.